cmakkaya/mssql-server-handson/README.md

 The Article link for more information: [It will be released soon]().

-## Working Database-MSSQL Server - CSI: Troubleshooting in Microsoft SQL Server containers
+## Working with Database-MSSQL Server - CSI: Troubleshooting in Microsoft SQL Server containers

 ![image](https://github.com/user-attachments/assets/c417351a-8423-4331-a886-cd83de6fed72)

 I will talk about the problems and solutions I encountered while installing and running the Microsoft SQL Server.
 I will write the resources and solutions I used to fix the errors:
-The Article link for more information: [Working Database-MSSQL Server - CSI: Troubleshooting in Microsoft SQL Server containers](https://cmakkaya.medium.com/step-5-csi-troubleshooting-in-microsoft-sql-server-containers-e5c5449443dd).
+The Article link for more information: [Working with Database-MSSQL Server - CSI: Troubleshooting in Microsoft SQL Server containers](https://cmakkaya.medium.com/step-5-csi-troubleshooting-in-microsoft-sql-server-containers-e5c5449443dd).